tmgleitsmann/Flask-Yolov3-Classifier/README.md

 -Serialize our image into a base64 encoded string so we can assign it to our json response object.
 -Send json response object back to our React Application.

+Originally I took a VGG16 model and retrained it to work on 4 classes; dogs, cats, cars and people.
+The model worked perfectly, however it wasn't capable of detecting multiple classes on one image and it wasn't capable of outputting where the mapped features were on the image.
+So I decided to copy the yolov3 layers and copy them over to a Keras model.

+About the YoloV3 Model:
+It is MUCH larger than the VGG16 model I described perviously and therefore takes a little longer to run.
+Also, YoloV3 uses ReLU activation function so it is capable of not falsely providing a label when there is none (winner takes all) and can provide multiple labels when detected.
+The full summary of the YoloV3 model is available in architecture.py.

 What's also included:
 architecture.py file that you can use to see the architecture of the yolo model.
 Maybe you'd like to modify it before using it.